Diaa al-Din Dawoud: The Nasserist Party and the Mubarak era

 In 1987, during a period of limited political détente offered by President Hosni Mubarak (r.
 1981-2011), Nasserist opponents of Sadat from the ASU (it was dissolved in 1978), including Dawoud who had been released from prison by that time, founded the Arab Democratic Nasserist Party.
 Dawoud was chosen as the party's chief representative.
 The party modeled itself as the upholder of Nasser's legacy, calling for state-led economic growth, rejection of Zionism and American imperialism and closer inter-Arab ties.

 When Dawoud's reentry into politics was opposed by Mubarak's administration due to his 1971 conviction, Dawoud launched an appeal to the Supreme Constitutional Court (SCC) challenging that particular provision law.
 Dawoud succeeded in arguing that the provision law ran counter to articles 66 and 187 of the constitution because it was a form of retroactive punishment and barred a person's political rights.
 The SCC nullified the provision.
 However, when the ADNP sought to be legalized as a party, their application was rejected by the Committee for Parties on account of the ADNP's rejection of the Camp David Peace Treaty with Israel.
 This prompted Dawoud to appeal to the Court of Parties.
 The case remained in deadlock until 1988 when the SCC ruled the ADNP to be legal, despite government objections.
 Dawud remained as secretary-general, but the party was not officially proclaimed until 1992.
 Dawoud's legal victories opened the door for numerous other opposition activists to press for further rights in the courts.

 In the 1995 and 2000 People's Assembly elections, the ADNP was the only party that was legalized after 1990 (there were a total of ten) to win any seats.
 In 1995 the party won two seats and in 2000, three seats.
 However, the party failed to win any seats in the 2005 and 2010 elections amid internal divisions, low sources of funding and government financial pressure and harassment.
 Between 2007 and 2008, tensions developed between Dawoud and party cadre Sameh Ashour, when the latter tried to oust Dawoud from his role as secretary-general.
 Dawoud stepped down from the party leadership in November 2010, citing health reasons.
-Although he delegated Ashour to serve as the party's leader, Dawoud was succeeded by Amhed Hassan, creating further rifts within the ADNP.
+Although he delegated Ashour to serve as the party's leader, Dawoud was succeeded by Ahmed Hassan, creating further rifts within the ADNP.
+Dawoud died in April, with Hassan being ejected from the party at the same time that Ashour was elected president of the party.